 Building stone is an expensive commodity and should be protected from un-authorised removal.
 It should be protected from rain and frost until such time as required for use.
 Stone should be stored in a dry condition.
 The use of water saturated stone should be avoided during winter months, particularly when freezing conditions are expected.

 Sometimes it is of great benefit to build a test panel prior to your main building project.
 These are usually in the order of 1m square.
 A good merchant should provide such stone without charge.
 Many local authorities insist on test panels prior to discharge of conditions.

-Any steel dowels placed into the stonework should meet with Eurocode 6 part BS EN 1996-1-2 Or any subsequent British equivalent.
+Any steel dowels placed into the stonework should meet with BS EN 1996-1-2 (Eurocode 6) or any subsequent British equivalent.
 Metals should be corrosion proof.
 Drill holes should not allow the ingress of damp or water, and should allow for thermal movement and expansion.
 Other steel restraints should be corrosion proof, screws or fixings should be sealed against ingress of damp or water.
 All should allow for thermal movement in extremes of weather.